oktaytuncay/Kubernetes/kubernetes.md

 spec:
 ```

 For instance, the marketing project didn't go well and we decided to remove this.
-In the next release, we `can not` remove it direclly from the `v1alpha1` version.
+In the next release, we `can not` remove it directly from the `v1alpha1` version.

 That's where the first rule of API deprecation policy comes into play.